 Since cancer has been linked to hormone levels in humans, concerns have been raised regarding human cancer risk from milk from rbST-treated cows.
 Dairy cows treated with rbST have higher levels of a protein called IGF-1 in their milk.
 IGF-1 is a growth factor that stimulates living cells to grow, including cancer cells.
 Studies have shown that humans with cancer have higher levels of IGF-1.
 The concern is that the higher than normal levels of IGF-1 in rbST-treated cows might contribute to cancer in humans.
 The FDA, though, concludes that IGF-1 in milk does not promote cancer in humans due in part to it being unable to act as a growth factor after being digested.

 Hormones in Meat

 Another area of concern is the safety of meat from cows given synthetic hormones.
 These cows have shown higher than average, though still normal, levels of estrogen in their meat.
 Some have speculated that this additional estrogen causes early puberty in girls, which has been associated with a higher breast cancer risk.
-So far, evidence does not exist to answer if hormone-treated meat contributes to breast cancer compared to untreated meat.
+So far, evidence does not exist to answer the question of whether hormone-treated meat contributes to breast cancer compared with untreated meat.
 No large-scale studies have been performed to gather this data.
 Regarding other types of meat, hormones are not allowed to be given to pigs or chickens in the U.S.